ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Examples of projects

 #### Collaborate on written documents
-Peerpad is letting you collaborate in real time on an online document thanks to a node running in your browser.
+Peerpad.org is letting you collaborate in real time on an online document thanks to a node running in your browser.
 The difference with Google Docs?
 No server sees your sensitive file but your collaborators, and you can work offline and catch up when your connection is back.

 #### Version Control
 IPFS internally have a dedicated data format for Git data.
 Hence, there are several projects to put Git on IPFS.
 Check out the following: https://github.com/martindbp/ipvc